FFFreitas/Event_level_ML/README.md

 # Event_level_ML
-study on the delphes event level for image classification and aouto-encoders
+study on the delphes event level for image classification and auto-encoders